MediaComem/rps/README.md

 npm run build
 ```

-Once the prebuild or build is done, migrate the database to the latest version:
+Once the build is done, migrate the database to the latest version:

 ```bash
 npm run migrate